waimea-Jadavidson/Level-3-Programming-Project/docs/test-results.md

 ![java_PiOfFtK1Sr.gif](images%2Fjava_PiOfFtK1Sr.gif)

 As shown in this test the player can move through the map and to the edges of the level and then was able to teleport to the new level.
-This mets my expected rest outcome in my [Test Plan](test-plan.md).
+This meets my expected rest outcome in my [Test Plan](test-plan.md).

 ---